gtimelog/gtimelog/README.rst

   sudo apt-get install gtimelog

-For Ubuntu, a newer version can usually be found in the PPA:
+For Ubuntu, sometimes a newer version can usually be found in the PPA:

   https://launchpad.net/~gtimelog-dev/+archive/ppa